Omega-3 For Kids: Safety, Benefits, Side Effects & Dosage

 • Fish oils are the major sources of EPA and DHA which are essential for good health and nutrition.
 They are mostly obtained from cold-water fatty fish such as salmon, mackerel, tuna, and sardines.

-• Children may get ALA from various nuts and seeds, such as flaxseeds, chia seeds, and walnuts.
+• Children may get ALA from various nuts and seeds, such as chia seeds and walnuts.
+You may also consider flaxseeds for kids.
 Other sources include plant oils such as flaxseed oil, soybean oil, and canola oil.

 protip_icon Quick fact